trevorstephens/gplearn/doc/intro.rst

 estimator.
 Both will equally prefer strongly positively or negatively correlated predictions.

+The :class:`SymbolicClassifier` currently uses the 'log loss' aka binary cross-entropy loss as its default metric to optimise.

 .. currentmodule:: gplearn

 You can also set up your own fitness measures by using the